 Quality Time

 Plan a special day at the river, the beach, a hike, a bike ride, or a day of window shopping.
-Join her in something she loves.
-Maybe it’s as simple as going out back and gardening with her?
-Or reading.
+Join her in something she loves and make it a day to remember.
+Maybe it’s as simple as going outside and gardening?
+Or reading?
+Or doing a puzzle together?

 Physical Touch

 A hug or a wrestling match?
 You know your mom best.
 Would she rather you put your arm around her or play some contact sport?
 Maybe a shoulder rub or a head massage?
-If her love language is physical touch, it’s important you continue with physical affection throughout your life.
+If her love language is physical touch, it’s important you continue with physical affection past Mother’s Day to keep her feeling loved and appreciated.

 Acts of Service